Shed Seven

 Shed Seven are an English alternative rock band, formed in York in 1990.
 The band originally comprised singer Rick Witter, guitarist/keyboardist Joe Johnson, bassist Tom Gladwin and drummer Alan Leach.
 Johnson was later replaced by Paul Banks, but a later line-up of the band included both Johnson and Banks.

-They have achieved 15 Top 40 singles and five Top 40 albums in the UK.
+They have achieved 15 top 40 singles and five top 40 albums in the UK.
 The band officially broke up in 2003, but reformed for a greatest-hits tour in July 2007.
 Shed Seven continued to play shows around Britain periodically until releasing a new studio album in 2017 with the announcement of Instant Pleasures.
-Their latest album, A Matter of Time, was released on 5 January 2024 and became the first number one album in their career.

-Shed Seven released another album on 27th September of the same year, Liquid Gold, which went straight in at number one on the official UK album charts, giving them a second number one album of the year.
+Their latest album, A Matter of Time, was released on 5 January 2024 and became the first number one album of their career.
+Shed Seven released another album on 27 September of the same year, Liquid Gold, which went straight in at number one on the official UK Albums Chart, giving them a second number one album of the year.